Updated May 9, 2026

 The last thing I did before wetting my concrete was to use my concrete edger tool.
 Going around all three of the outside edges cleans them up, rounds them a bit, and makes the whole dry pour concrete slab look way better.
 It’s all about those finishing touches.

 Now it’s time to wet the concrete with a light misting.
 You can’t use too strong of a blast from your hose or just dump water on your dry pour concrete slab.
 If you do, you’ll displace all that dry, powdered concrete mix.
-It’s like giving a newborn a bath – gentle is key!
+It’s like giving a newborn a bath.
+Gentle is key.

 I set my Giraffe hose reel to mist and lightly wet the whole slab.
 After this first pass dries, the concrete will have a bit of a crust on top and won’t be so delicate.
 I set my alarm and came out once an hour for the next six hours to spray down the entire pad completely.
 The concrete is porous, so it absorbs all that water and slowly hardens.